facebook/folly/folly/docs/Overview.md

 Folly (acronymed loosely after Facebook Open Source Library) is a library of C++11 components designed with practicality and efficiency in mind.
-It complements (as opposed to competing against) offerings such as Boost and of course `std`.
+It complements (as opposed to competes against) offerings such as Boost and of course `std`.
 In fact, we embark on defining our own component only when something we need is either not available, or does not meet the needed performance profile.